 When we are in any place together each of us is actually having an effect on someone else and they have an effect on us.
 More so if we have a caregiving or long-term relationship.
-When the people around the chronic pain sufferer are fatigued and upset, then the person in pain is affected.
+When the people around a chronic pain sufferer are fatigued and upset, then the person in pain is affected.
 This coregulation is the beauty and the difficulty of human interaction.

 It can seem like an impossible task but when we are in pain – especially chronic pain – we want to be very careful whom we have in our close circle.
 Pain lessens when we are at ease and when we have fun, play and laugh.
 So the joy of coregulation is that we feel better around people who are positive and help us to be positive.
 And we are happier in familiar environments.